 Many people have sensitivities to gluten whether they are aware of it or not.
 Gluten is the protein found in wheat, rye, barley and millet which is difficult for most people to digest and in turn damages the microvilli of the small intestine.
 Wheat flour can be labeled as: whole grain flour, enriched flour, bleached enriched flour, etc. Doesn't matter what kind it is, it is all flour which contains this protein gluten.
 Humans did not start to eat grains as a dietary staple until the agricultural revolution about 12,000 years ago and do not have a digestive system designed to handle this protein.
 Most people have been eating wheat since they were infants and ingesting wheat products daily for a lifetime.
 This constant consumption of gluten can be very irritating to many people and can manifest its effects as digestive issues, autoimmune issues, skin problems, the list goes on.
-Grains can possibly be better digested by fermenting or sprouting, these processes "pre-digest" the grain and break it down to where it may be less harmful to the body.
+Grains can be better digested by fermenting or sprouting, these processes "pre-digest" the grain and break it down to where it may be better tolerated for the body and allow for more access to nutrients.
 For more information on on gluten, grains and sprouting and fermenting, click here.

 Why Grain Free?

 All grains, including gluten-free grains like millet, buckwheat and sorghum, contain phytates.
 What are phytates?
 Phytates are enzymes present in the outside bran of the grain.
 These enzymes bind with minerals with the intent of heping the grain grow but when digested by humans, these phytates bind with the same types of minerals (magnesium, zinc, calcium, phosphorus, and sodium) in order to be excreted so they actually "steal" minerals from the body.
 Over time this mineral steal can effect all processes in the body as all normal physiology requires adequate vitamins and minerals as catalysts.